 Libraries still maintain a catalog, and they might even still have decimal systems, such as call numbers.
 But instead of having drawers full of cards, you simply look the material up in the catalog, which tells you where to find it.
 While card catalogs were a great solution in the 19th century, they would be cumbersome to maintain today.

 Stick shift (or manual transmission) enthusiasts remain to this day, as many people in the 1950s, ’60s, and ’70s learned to drive with a stick shift.
 Manual transmission vehicles are more complicated to drive than automatic transmission vehicles, and the former is seen as something of an art form by those who know how to drive them.

-While manual transmission devotees might insist they should never die out, few cars today have stick shifts today: 2.4% in 2020, according to CarMax.
-And that percentage is more likely to decrease further than not, as electric vehicles have single-speed transmissions, eliminating the need for constant shifting.
+While manual transmission devotees might insist they should never die out, few cars today have stick shifts today.
+Manual vehicles are more likely to decrease further than not, as electric vehicles have single-speed transmissions, eliminating the need for constant shifting.

 Balancing a checkbook was once a cornerstone of personal finance.
 It was the process of reconciling the records you kept of the checks you wrote against those listed on your bank statement.
 If you found a discrepancy, it would indicate an error either in your records or the bank’s records.